markehammons/Skylight/README.md

 libraryDirectory := file("/usr/lib64")
 ```

-point to your xdg-shell-unstable-v6.xml, your include path, and the path that contains the .so files on your system.
+point to your xdg-shell-unstable-v6.xml, include path, and the path that contains the .so files on the system.

 ### Note for Part 3
-I had to add the file xdg-shell-unstable-v6-protocol.h from a manual build of wlroots to get this step able to work.
+The file xdg-shell-unstable-v6-protocol.h has been added from a manual build of wlroots to make this step functional.
-My distribution's wlroots-devel package does not contain this file, despite the wlr_xdg_shell_v6.h header and depending
+This distribution's wlroots-devel package does not contain this file, despite the wlr_xdg_shell_v6.h header and depending
 on this protocol

 ## Implementation